 Borrow from your family

-Asking your parents for help can be hard, but many first-time home purchases are made with help from a parent.
-Parents may be able to give you all or some of the money as a gift or offer it as a loan.
+Your parent(s) may be able to give you all or some of the down payment money as a tax-free gift or a loan.

-If your parents can help, make sure you have a written agreement or gift letter that spells out the amount of the gift or loan, the date the money was transferred and the reason for the transaction.
+If your parent(s) can help, get a written agreement or gift letter that spells out the amount of the gift or loan, the date the money was transferred and the reason for the transaction.

-If your parents can’t lend or give you the money, ask them if they’d be willing to become a co-signer or co-borrower on the loan.
+If your parents can’t lend or gift you the money, but they have a good credit score and credit history, ask them if they’d be willing to become a co-signer or co-borrower on the mortgage.

 Borrow from yourself